 3. Explore Gulf State Park

-25 miles of hiking and biking trails highlight the many cool things to do at Gulf State Park.
-We rented bicycles from Beach Bike Rentals to easily traverse the magnificent park.
-Yes, we saw several alligators.
+Checking out the 25 miles of hiking and biking trails in Gulf State Park are one of the best things to do in Gulf Shores Alabama.
+Rent bicycles from Beach Bike Rentals to easily explore the magnificent park.
+Yes, there are several alligators.

 See our photo posing next to a gator there.
 Do not worry, that water is not bloody or even dirty.
 Many waterways in southern Alabama and throughout the southern United States have that iced tea tint.